projectcalico/calico/docs/source/ubuntu-opens-install.rst

-These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 with either OpenStack Icehouse or Juno.
+These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 with either OpenStack Icehouse, Juno or kilo.
 If you are upgrading an existing system, please see the :doc:`opens-upgrade` document instead for upgrade instructions.

 There are three sections to the install: installing etcd, upgrading control